Abin-Isaac/100DaysOfCode/README.md

 Note : If you try assigning more than one character then you will get "more than one character in rune literal"..??

 Run the code here :- https://play.golang.org/p/lWshD_L6NQU

+## 6th day - Go with short hand...No var keyword required

+1) := is the sign of short hand in variable initialization.
+2) We can use in single or multi varaible initialization in one line like ---> name, age := "naveen", 29
+3) Compiler will be angry if we leave one varaible uninitialized...you will get an error
+4) And there should be at least one new varaible on the left of := for initialization

+Run the code here :- https://play.golang.org/p/YfdJ8X6I8jv